 2005 - Commemorations across Europe marked the 60th anniversary of the Allied victory over Adolf Hitler and Nazi Germany in World War II.

 The pleasant surprise that "OHMSS" is born in the luminous year of 1969 was a factor, I cannot deny it (plus, one of the locations it was shot in was Portugal - wow!) - but the film itself, in my more mature eyes, proved to be far superior on all technical levels that matter - once I finally gave it a chance, sat down and saw it, in 1980!
 I was stunned - this was waaaaaaaaay better than any Connery conk out on celluloid or any Moore merriment caught on film...!
 (And please spare me any Dalton or Brosnan talk - and that other guy now...!
-The preceding was a little *clin d'oeil* to the pre-credits in-joke Lazenby so cleverly delivers in this one...! ;) THIS, my friends, is the true James Bond!
+The preceding was a little *clin d'oeil* to the pre-credits in-joke Lazenby so cleverly delivers in this one...!
+No other Bond has ever been this clever - ever! ;) THIS, my friends, is the true James Bond!

 And DIANA RIGG is the ultimate Bond Girl - no question about it!
 Most fully-capable critics will agree with me on that too!

 Many kudos and thanks to the Propellerheads for resuscitating that unforgettable and unmistakably unique

 theme music concocted for Bond by the great John Barry exclusively for this film (the finer music, the meticulous approach to every detail, both in scriptwriting, cinematography and plain plausibility - it was all attributable to the casting of a neophyte 007 in this one!
 It was the nicest side-effect of all, in the end: in over-compensating for their apparent weakness -their leading man- the 007 team made this the best Bond film of all!
 More stills from it can be seen here.)

 Enjoy the official trailer for this classic timeless film - while it is available, that is...!